5 Intake Mistakes Law Firms Make and Why They Matter More Than You Think

 It’s common in many firms to treat intake as a casual conversation: scribbled notes, half-filled forms, or summaries jotted down after the call ends.
 However, details are everything in legal work, and missing information during intake can lead to real harm.

 Consider a situation where a caller mentions a crucial date tied to a statute of limitations, but the intake team fails to record it.
-If the firm later takes the case and misses that deadline, it could be accused of malpractice.
+If the firm later takes the case and misses that deadline, someone could accuse it of malpractice.
 Or imagine a case where two partners recall the client’s issue differently because the intake notes were ambiguous.
 These errors create confusion, delay, and potentially serious liability.

-Equally problematic is when there’s no formal record of what was said.
-If a client later alleges they were misled, promised certain services, or not informed of specific risks, the firm may have no documentation to defend itself.
+Equally problematic is when no one formally records what they say.
+If a client later alleges that the firm misled them, promised certain services, or did not inform them of specific risks, the firm may lack documentation to defend itself.
 In many bar complaints and malpractice lawsuits, the presence or absence of intake records can significantly influence the outcome.

 Adequate intake documentation isn’t about bureaucracy but protecting the client and the firm.
 A sound system includes structured forms, mandatory fields, and consistent storage practices.
 That way, attorneys can access reliable, clear, and complete information from the beginning of the case.